ojitha/code-challenge-1/README.md

 ## Step 1

 Use the docker-compose to create a Docker container using given Dockerfile.
 The docker composer will map your current directory to the container.
-When the GenerateFixWidthFile.py ran, the target text file will be created in your current directory.
+When the GenerateFixWidthFile.py ran, the target text file will be created in your current directory in the local workspace.

 ![image-20210111185655874](https://cdn.jsdelivr.net/gh/ojitha/blog@master/uPic/image-20210111185655874.png)